BirkanGokbag/Calculator-JS/README.md

 Please list who did what for each part of the project.
 Also list if people worked together (pair programmed) on a particular section.

+Berkay Kaplan: Did the operationclick that manipulates minor operations such as +, -, *, /, and =.
+Also, create squareroot that take the squareroot of a number, percent that takes the percent, and clear that clears the displayed number.

 ## Testing
 ### How to Run
 ### Plan